Home Car Shopping How Much Car Can I Afford?

 2. Check Your Credit Score

 Knowing where your credit stands before applying for a loan could save you a lot of money in the long run.
 A loan’s interest rate, or annual percentage rate (APR), changes the amount of your car payment.
-Borrowers with higher credit scores generally qualify for lower interest rates on loans, reducing the overall cost of buying a vehicle.

 The major credit bureaus — Experian, Equifax, and TransUnion — gather information on your credit payment history, amounts owed, length of credit history, new credit, and credit mix.
-A credit score, ranging from 300 to 850, is assigned using complex calculations to indicate if someone is more likely or less likely to miss a payment.
+A credit score, ranging from 300 to 850, is assigned using complex calculations to indicate whether someone is more or less likely to miss a payment.

 If you have a lower credit score, qualifying for a lower interest rate can be challenging.
 However, you might obtain a better interest rate by making a larger down payment.
 More money down reduces the loan amount and, in turn, your monthly interest charges.